7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 Shopping

 You'll find good shopping just off the Calle San Andres.
-La Coruna's Marineda City, not far from the heart of the city, is Spain's largest shopping center complex.
-It offers shops, restaurants, an ice rink and a movie theater.
-Calle Real has luxury shops that sell antiques, jewelry, fashion and traditional hand-painted ceramics.
+La Coruna's Marineda City, not far from the heart of the city, is Spain's largest shopping centre complex.
+It offers shops, restaurants, an ice rink and a movie theatre.
+Calle Real has luxury shops that sell antiques, jewellery, fashion and traditional hand-painted ceramics.

 Day 7: Cruising